 Compounding the problem is the fact that many of these intersections have poor sight visibility to the right because they were designed for vehicles to only check conflicts to their left.
 Many bike paths have also been added to existing corridors without consideration of the sight distance necessary to see vehicles approaching unsignalized intersections.

 In most cases, agencies implement additional or special signing and striping treatments to try to mitigate the problem, but those solutions don’t get to the root of the problem.
-In addition to Education and Enforcement, effective solutions need to incorporate the following Engineering elements:
+In addition to Education and Enforcement such as from Florida internet traffic class providers and more, effective solutions need to incorporate the following Engineering elements:

 - Make bicyclists and drivers be aware of each other

 - Reduce the speeds of all users at the conflict points

 - Improve visibility, and

 - Avoid measures that rely on treatments with documented low compliance (i.e. stop signs for cyclists)